yochem/venvs/README.md

 # for bash:
 [ -f "path/to/venvs.bash" ] && source "path/to/venvs.bash"

+# for zsh (it's just a link to venvs.bash):
+[ -f "path/to/venvs.zsh" ] && source "path/to/venvs.zsh"

 # for fish
 [ -f "path/to/venvs.fish" ] && source "path/to/venvs.fish"
 ```